 - Lease Payments

-Many drivers assume that mileage is all they can write off on their taxes, but that’s a misconception—an expensive one at that.
+Many drivers assume that mileage is all they can write off on their taxes, but that’s a misconception—and one that can wind up costing you a lot of money!
 There are plenty of expenses you can deduct as a driver.
 Here are some examples…

 Did you buy a second phone for your rideshare business?
-If so, you can deduct the cost of the phone according to usage.
+If so, you can deduct the cost of the phone according to how much you use it for your business.

 For example, if you bought a new phone for your business, and use it exclusively for your business, it is 100 percent deductible.
 On the other hand, if you upgraded to the newest iPhone and you only use it for business 50 percent of the time, you can only deduct 50 percent of the cost.